bartonlp/site-class/README.md

 # SiteClass

-SiteClass PHP class mini framework for simple, small websites.
+**SiteClass** is a PHP mini framework for simple, small websites.
+It can be esaly combined with other frameworks or templeting engines if needed.
+For small websites I feel that frameworks like Laravel or Meteor etc. are just too much.

 This project has several parts that can function standalone or combined.